 When using LeadFormly, you’ll begin by choosing from a selection of templates, all of which were created by conversion rate optimization experts.
 You’ll then be able to build and customize your form based on your preferences (such as the information you’d like your visitors to provide).

-Once your form is set up, you can integrate LeadFormly with your CRM (it supports hundreds of them), so you can begin collecting and managing leads immediately.
+Once your form is set up, you can integrate LeadFormly with your CRM software (it supports hundreds of them), so you can begin collecting and managing leads immediately.
 You’ll also be able to monitor the performance of your forms, allowing you to test and tweak your landing page as necessary.

 LeadFormly also automatically segments your leads, allowing you to generate more and more information about your potential customers characteristics and habits.